DelNov/T-Flows/readme.md

   or any tool which can read ```.vtu``` file format
 - [OpenMPI](https://www.open-mpi.org/) installation (mpif90 for compilation and
   mpirun for parallel processing)
+- [Blender](https://www.blender.org/) could prove to be useful when prescribing STL files as initial conditions for multiphase simulations with VOF.

 T-Flows is, in essence, a fluid flow solver without any graphical user interface (GUI).
 Although it comes with its own grid generator, it is very rudimentary, and an